sumit7977/python-internship/README.md

 # python-internship

-This repository consists of 2 files of my Internship as a Python Developer Intern.
-They are extremely easy.
+This repository consists of file of my Internship as a Python Developer Intern.
+This is extremely easy.
 Have a look.